SCCapstone/CCChatbot/README.md

 > https://dialogflow.cloud.google.com/#/login

 # Setup
 The chatbot hosted on our support page engages the user about their slow internet connection.
 The chatbot reads and writes to a firebase database.
-The chatbot uses Google Calendar API to book an appointment on the Acme Company calendar.
+The chatbot uses Google Calendar API to book an appointment on the Acme Cable Company calendar.
+The calendar is on the Acme Support website.

-The original support page was altered to included dialog suggestions.
-The support page previously had an FAQ section on the left side of the web page.
-An issue was submitted to show the support page with the FAQ section.
+The chatbot can be downloaded to test on another website.

+## To view the dialogflow console:
+In order to use Dialogflow services on google, you will need a gmail account.
+Gmail account: smithustudent@gmail.com
+Password: C4rolina&

 # Deployment